 - Bringing it all together!

 And add a heart shaped cookie cutter to your Amazon cart if you don’t already have one.
 You can use it for making Valentine’s Day cookies, too!

 The chocolate pie dough is an all-butter pie crust.
 I prefer to make regular pie crust with a mix of shortening and butter, but I found the best results for *chocolate* pie dough with all butter.
 The dry ingredients are like regular pie dough, but we’ll sub out some flour for unsweetened cocoa powder.
 Since there are no leavening agents, you can use either dutch-process or natural cocoa powder.
 I use dutch-process.
 Add a little sugar since cocoa can be bitter.
 And Instead of ice cold water, use ice cold milk.
 Cocoa powder has the tendency to dry things out, so I suggest a richer liquid, like milk or cream, in the pie dough.
-This is the same dough we use for chocolate pastry tarts.
+This is the same dough we use for chocolate pop tarts.

 As always, keep your chocolate pie dough super cold at all times.
 These guarantee chocolate pie dough success: (1) cold ingredients and (2) chilling the pie dough before shaping it.